Marcin521/networksLearn/ReadMe.txt

-tic-tac-toe game
+1. I am going to create simple neuron network with be able to distinguish numbers form piure.

-I am going to create game with simulatios player movmements.
-On this basis computer can take a decision.
+2. Tick-Tak-toe game
 what the game looks like?

 draw who starts